publication date: May. 24, 2019

 Some readers of Saris’s multi-layered exegesis report getting a good laugh, while others shake their heads in amazement.
 As scientists increasingly work in close international collaborations, how do you tease out contributions that merit patent claims—and the Nobel Prize—from those that don’t?

-Here are the … Continue reading Dana-Farber wins legal dispute over PD-1/PD-L1 patents; BMS set to lose exclusive license
+Honjo’s collaborators on this side of the Pacific (and at the heart of this dispute) are Dana-Farber researchers Gordon Freeman and Clive Wood, formerly of the Genetics … Continue reading Dana-Farber wins legal dispute over PD-1/PD-L1 patents; BMS set to lose exclusive license

 To access this members-only content, please log in.